What Industrial SEO Teaches Us About Search Marketing

 Particularly within the industrial sector, one of my biggest lessons was that SEO is not as competitive in this sector as it is in many others.
 Industrial and manufacturing companies often deal with niche topics that only their competitors and customers use.
 Perhaps as a result, most industrial websites just don’t take SEO seriously.
 They’ve never had to.

-Until you, their competitor, decides it’s time to try something new.
+Until you, their competitor, decide it’s time to try something new.

 The truth is, in almost every industrial SEO engagement we’ve ever done, the client’s starting from the ground up.
 That’s ok!
 I’ve learned that industrial SEO involves a lot of fundamentals before it ever gets that strategic.
 There’s a laundry list of technical issues to fix for most clients, followed by tons of content best practices to implement, conversion tracking to be set up, reports configured…